 Get to know your fellow global nomad

-I’m Simi Valecha, a qualified Integrative Arts Psychotherapist (IAP) accredited by the HCPC UK (Health and Care Professions Council).
+I’m Simi Valecha Johnson, a qualified Integrative Arts Psychotherapist (IAP) accredited by the HCPC (Health and Care Professions Council), UK.

-Born in Africa and raised between Accra and London, I understand the challenges that a “nomadic” lifestyle entails.
-Today, both the lifestyle I lead and the IAP services I offer are 100% location-independent, allowing me to serve the global community.
+Born in Africa and raised between Accra and London, I understand the challenges that a cross-culture and nomadic lifestyle entails.
+Today, both the life I lead and the therapy I offer are 100% location-independent, allowing me to serve the global community.

 More importantly, I understand what it feels like to move around frequently and never quite belong.
-Constantly being asked where you’re from, or why you talk a certain way—it can feel like you’re a tourist in your own city.
+Constantly being asked where you’re from, which can be a difficult question, or where your accent is from… it can feel like you’re a tourist in your own city.

 Therapy and counselling where you are: here’s how it works

 As the world becomes increasingly global, the community of global nomads grows with it.
 So too does the demand for online therapy.
-For some people, meeting regularly for in-person therapy just isn’t possible.
-Others prefer to attend their sessions from the calm and comfort of their own home for personal reasons.
+For some people, meeting regularly for face-to-face therapy just isn’t possible.
+Others prefer to attend their sessions from the comfort of their own home for personal reasons.

-Because being a globally mobile person is not always as good as it sounds.
-People often think that being globally mobile means constantly travelling the world and seeing new places.
-But there are downsides to this lifestyle, too, and specific mental health challenges that come with it.
+Being a globally mobile person is not always as great as it may sound.
+People often think that being globally mobile means constantly travelling the world, seeing new places which is an envious adventure.
+But there are downsides to this lifestyle too and specific mental health challenges that come with it.